i18next/i18next-gitbook/misc/migration-guide.md

 <!-- toc -->
 # Migration Guide

+## v10.x.x to v11.0.0

+- removes plugin of type cache.
+Can be replace by [i18next-chained-backend](https://github.com/i18next/i18next-chained-backend) example cache for localStorage [i18next-localstorage-backend](https://github.com/i18next/i18next-localstorage-backend#getting-started)

+- removes the support for multiload (multiRead) in backends - will just use read per language-namespace.
+You can enable multiRead support in backends again by using [i18next-multiload-backend-adapter](https://github.com/i18next/i18next-multiload-backend-adapter)

 ## v9.x.x to v10.0.0

 brings pt, pt-PT, pt-BR plurals in line with, new pt reflects pt-BR and pt-PT gets a special case for plural handling http://www.unicode.org/cldr/charts/26/supplemental/language_plural_rules.html